Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

-I think there was something like very hypervigilant about me when I was young, to like, be in that role with my dad, with my mom.
-It’s hard…
+I think there was something very hypervigilant about me when I was young.
+To be in that role with my dad, with my mom.
+It’s hard.

 Shedler:

-Well, I mean, you know, the word is, I mean, it's technically the right word, of course, but I mean, there's something that's like pathologizing about it.
-You, you know, your problem was you were hypervigilant, you know, whereas in fact you were, you know, you were doing what you had to do to function and survive in that environment.
+Well, I mean the word “hypervigilant”– it's technically the right word– but there's something that's, like, pathologizing about it.
+Your describe it as hypervigilant, whereas in fact you were doing what you had to do to function and survive in that environment.
 It's not like you had a lot of choice, you know?
-Right.
-It's not like as a, you know, small child, you, you know, could have, you know, just picked a different family, you know, or replaced your parents.
-Right.
+It's not like as a small child, you could have just picked a different family, or replaced your parents.
 You didn't have any choice.
 You had to function as best you could with the parents you had.

 Puder: